naming-convention/naming-convention-guides/python/module-naming.md

 ## snake_case
 - Should be all in lowercase letters such as requests, math
-- If contains multiple words, it should be separated by dots (_) e.g. expression_engine.py
+- If contains multiple words, it should be separated by underscore (_) e.g. expression_engine.py
 - Should resonate with the class or methods inside the module

 ```python